 Michigan’s capital city is Lansing.
 Whether your mission is to cross off another capital from your bucket list, attend a game at Michigan State University, or check out the city’s automotive history, you’ll find some great spots through your way in exploring Lansing Restaurants.

-Check out this local’s guide to the best places to eat in Lansing, Michigan but we don’t recommend reading on an empty stomach!
+Check out this local’s guide to my favorite places to find and eat delicious food in Lansing, Michigan but we don’t recommend reading on an empty stomach!